* Formal talks indicate merger progress

 Berlin also wants to keep Commerzbank's speciality - the funding of medium-sized companies, the backbone of the economy - in German hands.

-However, sceptics questioned the wisdom of a merger.
+However, sceptics questioned the strength of a merged operation.

 "We do not see a national champion here, but a shaky zombie bank that could lead to another billion-euro grave for the German state.
-Why should we take this risk?" said Gerhard Schick, finance activist and ex-member of the German parliament.
+Why should we take this risk?" said Gerhard Schick, finance activist and former member of the German parliament.

 While the banks had not publicly commented on merger talks until Sunday, Finance Minister Olaf Scholz last Monday confirmed that there were negotiations.